mtr6093/Project4_frontend/README.md

 This application does not require any software be installed on your device (phone, tablet, or computer); the entire application is hosted on a webserver.

+## Known Issues
+- The equipment details page does not respond well to a webpage refresh; and occasionally causes the application to crash.
+    * To recover navigate with the back button to the equipment list page, refresh the page, then re-select the piece of equipment you want to view.

 ## Future Enhancements
 The items below are in scope for future enhancements along with fixing any known issues.